clux/provision/README.md

 - SublimeLinter-shellcheck
 - SublimeLinter-pep8 # pep8 from pythondeps
 - Seti_UI
+- MarkdownEditing # (reopen .md files after restart - `cpy` settings should have been preserved by install)

 The SublimeLinter-contrib-clang is too manual to be worth it.
 Have to set all flags and include dirs yourself.